junxit/us-congress-bills-116/metadata.md

 - 2019-10-31 — Introduced in Senate
 - 2019-10-31 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2019-11-06 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2020-06-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 116-226.
+- 2020-06-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 116-226.
+- 2020-06-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 457.